Arts Management- Studio Internship

 - Must have a valid driver’s license.

-- Must have current COVID vaccination and boosters
+- Must have current COVID vaccination and boosters or a school-approved exemption.

 This position requires an intern to walk unaided up and down hills and over uneven terrain, bend, stoop, reach above their head, use fine and gross motor skills, and work in close quarters.
 They must have normal visual acuity at a near and far distance with correction and hear the spoken word with correction.
 The individual must be fluent in English.
 The position demands frequent exposure to inclement weather.
 While performing this job’s duties, the intern must regularly sit and work at a computer.
 They are frequently required to use hands to finger, handle, or touch objects, tools, or controls and talk fluently.
 They must occasionally lift and/or move heavy objects weighing up to 75 pounds.